canonical/microceph/docs/how-to/mount-block-device.rst

 MicroCeph sets the default RBD features to 63 which corresponds to ``layering + exclusive-lock + object-map + fast-diff + deep-flatten + stripingv2``.
 This is done to ensure better performance and features for the RBD images.
 However, older kernels might not support all these features.

-If you face issues mapping RBD images on older kernels, you can either disable the unsupported features for the specific image or change the default behavior for the cluster.
+If you face issues mapping RBD images on older kernels, you can either disable the unsupported features for the specific image or change the default behaviour for the cluster.

 To disable unsupported features for a specific image: